 Emirates Trip.
 Day 5: Sharjah

-On the 2nd day in Sharjah, we made first stop at Al Hisn Fort, exploring this beautifully restored 19th-century outpost.
-It was once home to the Al Qasimi family, the Sharjah's rulers.
-Mainly, the rulers' space, Majlis, Al Ghurfah and Sheikh's room were located at the upper floor of this double story traditional rock fortress.
-The well, Muhalwasa prison and arrest room were located below.
-There were three tower built for defensive purposes, Al Kabs tower, Muhalwasa tower and...
+On the 2nd day in Sharjah, we made our first stop at Al Hisn Fort, exploring this beautifully restored 19th-century outpost.
+It was once home to the Al Qasimi family, Sharjah's rulers.
+Mainly, the rulers' spaces, Majlis, Al Ghurfah, and the Sheikh's room, were located on the upper floor of this double-story traditional rock fortress.
+The well, Muhalwasa prison, and arrest room were located below.
+There were three towers built for defensive purposes: Al Kabs Tower, Muhalwasa Tower, and...
 I couldn't identified the third one :P

 There were collection of photographs and archaeological artifacts in this gallery